trushant05/tiny_board_chronicles/README.md

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Complete base setup
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+6. Open a Pull Request

+Note: Make sure to exlude unnecessary files like your virtual environments while commiting your branch.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>